mcjkurz/qhchina/docs/pkg_docs/corpora/index.md

 - `rel_ratio`: Ratio of relative frequencies (A:B)
 - `p_value`: Statistical significance of the difference

 **Note:** A small p-value indicates that the difference in word frequency between corpora is statistically significant.
-A `rel_ratio` > 1 indicates the word is more common in corpus A; < 1 indicates more common in corpus B.
+A `rel_ratio` > 1 indicates the word is more common in corpus A; < 1 indicates more common in corpus B. Two-sided tests are used because we want to detect whether words are overrepresented in either corpus.

 ## Examples